Accords-Library/v3.accords-library.com/README.md

     - Handle user interactions
   - On the client device, there should be minimal complexity
     - Handle responsiveness
-    - Handle view transitions (if JS is available)
     - Use of web standards: let the browser handle most of the client-side complexity

 ## Enhancement provided with JavaScript